PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 }
 ```

-(We use the naming convention `m_memberVariable` to represent private class member variables.
+(We use the naming convention `m_variable` to represent private class member variables.
 You don't have to, but it'll make distinguishing things apart from each other easier later on.
 We recommend you copy us for an optimal course experience).

 The m_vertexIndex is used to keep track of the current newest vertex.
 That way new vertices being added don't overwrite eachother, but get added on the end of the array.
 The m_triangleIndex serves the same purpose except for the triangles.